 David Boon holds one infamous Ashes record.
 The Tasmanian batsman reportedly downed 52 beers on the flight to England for the series in 1989.
 The previous record holder was wicketkeeper Rod Marsh who sank 45 cans.

 “How’s your wife and my kids?” – Aussie Rob Marsh to Botham

 “The wife’s fine, but the kids are retarded.” – Botham’s response.

-The highest run scorer in Ashes history is of course Sir Donald Bradman, who hit an astonishing 5,028 runs at an average of 89.
-Second on that list is another knight of the realm Sir Jack Hobbs who conjured up 3,636 runs and in scoring his final century against the Aussies, he become the oldest man to do so with his 142 at Melbourne at the age of 46.
+The highest run scorer in Ashes history is, of course, Sir Donald Bradman, who hit an astonishing 5,028 runs at an average of 89.
+Second, on that list is another knight of the realm Sir Jack Hobbs who conjured up 3,636 runs and in scoring his final century against the Aussies, he became the oldest man to do so with his 142 at Melbourne at the age of 46.